Community-centered design

 Frames of reference

-The frames of reference activity can help you and your team think more broadly about different identities and communities to include as part of your research.
+The frames of reference activity can help you and your team think more broadly about different identities and communities to include in your research.

-For long-term success, invest in relationships with communities and community organizations to establish a collaborative partnership, thereby shifting from transactional to relational recruitment.
+For long-term success, invest in relationships with communities and community organizations to establish a collaborative partnership.

 Compensate fairly

-It’s important to pay research participants and community collaborators for the value they contribute to your work.
+It’s important to pay research participants and community collaborators for the value they bring to your work.
 At the Bureau, members of the public who participate in research are almost always paid for their time.
-Exceptions include employees of institutions either regulated by the CFPB or who work with the CFPB, and federal employees working on government time.
+Exceptions include employees of institutions either regulated by the CFPB or who work with the CFPB as well as federal employees participating on government time.

 If you are working with or for a federal agency, depending on the structure of your research, compensation may have implications for the Paperwork Reduction Act (PRA).
 Be sure to consult your agency guidelines.